mfumagalli/Copenhagen/Files/day1.md

 Some basic filtering consists in removing, for instance, read with low quality and/or with multiple hits, and this can be achieved using the parameters ```-uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1```.
 Let us build such command line.

-First we need to define input and output files:
+First we need to define input and output files (please note that here we do not run these intermediate steps, as you can see thare is a ```#``` in the front):
 ```
 # $ANGSD/angsd -b ALL.bams -ref $REF -out Results/ALL \
 ...